senthor/osx-sharepoint-dl/README.md

 # osx-sharepoint-dl
-Automator workflow to download all files from currently opened directory in Safari.
-Tested with SharePoint 2013 on-site (SharePoint 15), Safari 12, macOS 10.14
+Automator workflow to download all files from currently opened SharePoint directory in Safari.
+Tested with SharePoint 2013 on-site (SharePoint 15), Safari 12, macOS 10.14.
+This tries to mimic a download-all button for SharePoint 2013 under macOS.

 Installation: